 In rare cases, Baytril may also lead to blindness in cats – particularly when used in doses exceeding 5mg/kg of bodyweight per day.

-Side effects should be reported to your veterinarian if they become severe.
+Report side effects to your veterinarian if they become severe.
 Mild vomiting is common, but if you notice any more worrying side effects, be sure to give your vet a call.

 When your vet prescribes Baytril, they have balanced the potential for improving your cat’s symptoms against the unpleasantness of those side effects.